MaureenOShea/Folger-ETA/README.md

-Exploratory Text Analytics
+# Exploratory Text Analytics
+# DS5001

-Text Analysis of Shakespeare Plays
+# Text Analysis of Shakespeare Plays

-READ Manifest for an explanation of files
+READ manifest.pdf for an explanation of files